-Facilities Detail SysML In Enterprise Architect The MDG Technology for SysML provides:Each of the nine SysML diagram types, accessed through the 'New Diagram' dialog • A collection of SysML pages in the Diagram Toolbox that contain the SysML elements and relationships for each of the supported diagram types • SysML element and relationship entries in the 'Toolbox Shortcut Menu' and Quick Linker • Simulation of SysML Parametric diagrams, which supports engineering analysis of critical system parameters including the evaluation of key metrics such as performance, reliability and other physical characteristics SysML Toolboxes The MDG Technology for SysML provides Diagram Toolbox pages that you can access through the More Tools button .
+Facilities Detail SysML In Enterprise Architect The MDG Technology for SysML provides: Each of the nine SysML diagram types, accessed through the 'New Diagram' dialog A collection of SysML pages in the Diagram Toolbox that contain the SysML elements and relationships for each of the supported diagram types SysML element and relationship entries in the 'Toolbox Shortcut Menu' and Quick Linker Simulation of SysML Parametric diagrams, which supports engineering analysis of critical system parameters including the evaluation of key metrics such as performance, reliability and other physical characteristics SysML Toolboxes The MDG Technology for SysML provides Diagram Toolbox pages that you can access through the 'Find Toolbox Item' dialog.
 If you enable SysML as the active technology, you can also open the SysML Toolbox pages by default.
-These sets of Toolbox pages are available: Activity contains the constructs required to construct SysML Activity models • Block Definition contains the constructs required to design SysML blocks, constraint blocks, data and value types • Interaction contains the constructs required to construct SysML interactions and Sequence diagrams • Internal Block contains the constructs required to design SysML block compositions within Internal Block Diagrams
+These sets of Toolbox pages are available:

-Model Elements contains the constructs required to build SysML models, Package structures and views Parametrics contains the constructs required to construct SysML Parametric Diagrams using constraint blocks Requirements contains the constructs required to build SysML Requirements models • State Machine contains the constructs required to build SysML State Machines • Use Case contains the constructs required to build SysML Use Case models With the 'Model Elements' pages there is a set of SysML Common elements and relationships; these are also provided with the other SysML Toolbox pages if the active technology is set on the Default Tools toolbar to SysML 1.1, SysML 1.2, SysML 1.3 or SysML 1.4.
-Upgrade SysML Models You can migrate a SysML model (or part of a model) to a later SysML version, using the Automation Interface .
-Disable SysML If you prefer not to use SysML in Enterprise Architect, you can disable it (and subsequently re-enable it) using the 'MDG Technologies' dialog ('Extensions MDG Technologies').
+• 'Activity' contains the constructs required to construct SysML Activity models • 'Block Definition' contains the constructs required to design SysML blocks, constraint blocks, data and value types • 'Interaction' contains the constructs required to construct SysML interactions and Sequence diagrams • 'Internal Block' contains the constructs required to design SysML block compositions within Internal Block diagrams • 'Model Elements' contains the constructs required to build SysML models, Package structures and views • 'Parametrics' contains the constructs required to construct SysML Parametric diagrams using constraint blocks • 'Requirements' contains the constructs required to build SysML Requirements models • 'StateMachine' contains the constructs required to build SysML StateMachines • 'Use Case' contains the constructs required to build SysML Use Case models With the 'Model Elements' pages there is a set of SysML Common elements and relationships; these are also provided with the other 'SysML' Toolbox pages if the active technology is set on the Default Tools toolbar to 'SysML 1.1', 'SysML 1.2', 'SysML 1.3', 'SysML 1.4' or 'SysML 1.5'.
+Upgrade SysML Models You can migrate a SysML model (or part of a model) to a later SysML version, using the Automation Interface.
+Disable SysML If you prefer not to use SysML in Enterprise Architect, you can disable it (and subsequently re-enable it) using the 'MDG Technologies' dialog (using the 'Specialize > Technologies > Manage' ribbon option).